matves29/Exploratory-data-analysis/README.md

 -   A quarto of entirely random data hightlighting how quarto can be easily used to present analysis outputs in an article like format.
 -   A cursory, exploratory analysis of train delay data that highlights a potential path for exploring a new dataset.

-For the exploratory analysis we have created two version the one with the suffix \_KTH uses the packages ktheme (for colors when plotting) and the kth-quarto template.
+For the exploratory analysis we have created two version; the one with the suffix \_KTH uses the packages ktheme (for colors when plotting) and the kth-quarto template.
 While the file without a suffix uses viridis for colors.

+The following R-packages need to be installed to be able to run the files:

+-   ggplot2

+-   matrixStats

+-   plotly

+-   tidyr

+-   dplyr

+-   kableExtra

+-   stringr

+-   eulerr

+-   viridis

+-   ktheme

+For installation of the kth-quarto template please see: [KTHquarto](https://github.com/KTH-Library/kth-quarto)